Disperseur/Disperseur/README.md

 - **Maintenance:** Ender and Prusa

 ## 🚀 Projects
-Discover the rest of my projects on this profile!
+Discover my projects on this profile!

----

 ## 📚 Education
 - **École des Mines de Saint-Étiénne (ISMIN)** – Engineering Master's Degree specializing in microelectronics and IT